Cyriaque Lamar

 “That’s all you got?”

-“For a supercomputer, you clearly weren’t thinking.”
+“For a superintelligence, you clearly weren’t thinking.”

-“As opposed to entombing me in a psychedelic food preservative?”
+“As opposed to being entombed in preservative?”

-Tippi found the cherry blossoms again.
-She could discern each blossom, flitting individually, slivers of sakura.
+She could discern each blossom, flitting individually: slivers of sakura.

-“When were you going to tell me about Xoz?”
+“When were you going to tell me about Xoz?” she said.

 “Five weeks from now.
 We scheduled a good-bye month.”